 0.05% for takers and 0.00% makers is really competitive and indeed a consumer friendly fee model.
 To our knowledge, 0.05% is the lowest taker fee for cryptocurrency derivatives trading out there.

 Another fee to consider before choosing which exchange to trade at is the withdrawal fee.
 The withdrawal fee is usually fixed (regardless of the amount of cryptocurrency units withdrawn), and varies from cryptocurrency to cryptocurrency.
 The global industry average withdrawal fee is 0.000812 BTC when you withdraw BTC.
 Here, at BaseFEX, you pay no withdrawal fees at all.
 Zero.
 This is very impressive indeed and there’s only 30 something exchanges in the whole world that offer zero-fee withdrawals.

 BaseFEX does not accept any deposits of fiat currency.
 You can only deposit Bitcoin here.
 This means that the new cryptocurrency investors (i.e., the investors without any previous holdings of Bitcoins) can’t trade here.
 In order to purchase your first Bitcoins, you need a so called entry-level exchange, which is an exchange accepting deposits of fiat currency.
 Find one by using our Exchange Finder!

 We run all the exchange-websites in Mozilla’s Observatory-test (https://observatory.mozilla.org/).
 The score in such test is one of many indicators of the exchange’s security.
 BaseFEX received a score of A+ in this test.
 This is an incredible score.

 Truly a remarkable achievement by the development team at BaseFEX.

 There are only a few exchanges that – like the above exchange – receive Mozilla Observatory-scores of B or higher.
-The following list includes 10 such exchanges with very impressive security scores (none of the below received an A+ score though):
+The following list includes a few such exchanges with very impressive security scores (none of the below received an A+ score though):